Kainmueller-Lab/aggrigator_experiments/README.md

 Designed to be modular, explainable, and research-friendly.
 Use it out of the box, or extend it with your own aggregation logic!

-This repository reproduces results related to our publication.␣␣ 📖 For details, see the [Aggrigator source code](https://github.com/Kainmueller-Lab/aggrigator).
+This repository reproduces results related to our publication.␣ 📖 For details, see the [Aggrigator source code](https://github.com/Kainmueller-Lab/aggrigator).

 ## Installation